unitymakesus/tcf/wp-content/plugins/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 13.4.1 =
+* Fixed error in image columns on post overview pages

+= 13.4.0 =
+* Added new column in the media library to list at each image for which posts it is set as featured image
+* Refactored user query for 'Default Images'
+* Tested successfully with WordPress 5.3.2

 = 13.3.6 =
 * Tested successfully with WordPress 5.3